tairasoul/VAProxy.SpeedrunningUtils/README.md

 I'd recommend clearing all your splits when you load up a new config or modify existing config, as it renames splits based on the splits marked as shouldSplitHere in Splits.json

+If you want some pre-made configs, go to [SpeedrunConfigs repo](https://github.com/tairasoul/VAProxy.SpeedrunConfigs)

 Functionality planned to be finished:

 A quick-restart keybind that starts you back at the very beginning